Rashad Floyd

-Rashad Floyd (born April 7, 1979) is an American former professional football defensive back who played in the Arena Football League with the Orlando Predators and Colorado Crush.
+Rashad Floyd (born April 7, 1979) is an American former professional football defensive back who played in the Arena Football League (AFL) with the Orlando Predators and Colorado Crush.
 He played college football at Portland State.
+He owns the AFL record for most solo tackles in a season with 141 (2007).
+Floyd is tied with Barry Wagner for the third-most solo tackles in league history with 677.